 2 – Be

 How do you cope with potty

 Try to stay calm and deal with the best way that you can.
 It’s not the end of the world if your little one pees or poops on the floor.
 I know this is one of the things that cause me to have anxiety at first.
 If you’re a parent, you already know how poop can travel fast!
 If your little one has ever had a diaper blow out, then you know just what I’m talking about.

-When it comes to potty training, the thought of pee and poop getting all over the place really stressed me out and caused me to not want to have to deal with it.
+When it comes to potty training, the thought of pee and poop getting all over the place really stressed me out and caused me not to want to have to deal with it.
 I decided to reach out to my #momtribe and asked for some advice and I’m

 This post may contain affiliate links which means I may receive a commission if you click a link and purchase something that I’ve recommended – at no extra cost to you, of course.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure here.